phsl-ofc/Lepus/README.md

   -pw PERMUTATION_WORDLIST, --permutation-wordlist PERMUTATION_WORDLIST
                         wordlist to perform permutations with [default is lists/words.txt]
+  --enrich              perform enrichment permutations on resolved domains -el ENRICH-LENGTH, --enrich-length ENRICH-LENGTH
-  --reverse             perform reverse dns lookups on resolved public IP
+                        min length of strings used [default is 2] --reverse             perform reverse dns lookups on resolved public IP addresses
-                        addresses
-  -ripe, --ripe         query ripe database with the 2nd level domain
+  -ripe, --ripe         query ripe database with the 2nd level domain for
-                        for networks to be used for reverse lookups -r RANGES, --ranges RANGES
+                        networks to be used for reverse lookups -r RANGES, --ranges RANGES
                         comma seperated ip ranges to perform reverse dns lookups on
   -or, --only-ranges    use only ranges provided with -r or -ripe and not all
-                        previously identifed IPs
+                        previously identified IPs
-  --portscan            scan resolved public IP addresses for open ports -p PORTS, --ports PORTS
-                        set of ports to be used by the portscan module [default is medium]
-  --takeover            check identified hosts for potential subdomain take-
-                        overs
   --markovify           use markov chains to identify more subdomains -ms MARKOV_STATE, --markov-state MARKOV_STATE
                         markov state size [default is 3]